 Schedule regular visits for a smile that looks good and feels great

-Early orthodontic evaluations with Dr. McGrory give children the best foundation for healthy teeth and a fully functional smile!
+Early orthodontic evaluations with Dr. McGrory or Dr. McCarty give children the best foundation for healthy teeth and a fully functional smile!
 Even if your orthodontist does not detect any dental issues that need attention, there are many benefits to visiting an orthodontist throughout childhood.
 These regular check-ups allow us to:

 - monitor the progress of emerging permanent teeth